-The Quicktime Player that comes bundled with the Mac is terribly limited in the range of file types it can play, so the real competitor Elmedia has for this feature is VLC, a free, open-source software that is so popular precisely because it plays virtually any file.
-Elmedia matches VLC, playing everything from Windows .wmv, obscure MPEG-2, 3GP video types, and even raw copies of DVD files in Video_TS format.
+The Quicktime Player that comes bundled with macOS High Sierra and macOS Mojave is terribly limited in the range of file types it can play, so the real competitor the Elmedia has for this feature is VLC, a free, open-source software that is so popular precisely because it plays virtually any file.
+The Elmedia matches VLC, playing everything from Windows .wmv, obscure MPEG-2, 3GP video types, and even raw copies of DVD files in Video_TS format.

 Elmedia goes one step further than any media player by adding support for Flash animations.
 Previously, watching (and playing!)
 Flash animations had to be done either on special third-party software, which is cumbersome and unfriendly, or in-browser, which is hampered in terms of processing power.
 Although rapidly scrubbing back and forth through video files still results in temporary pixelations, I have yet to see a player that’s not affected by this minor problem.